KosarevDmitry/entityframework-example/docs/Query.md

 ﻿
-# только для моделей
+# for model only
 - FromSql
 - FromSqlRaw
-# для скалярных величин
+# for scalar values
 - SqlQueryRaw
 - SqlQuery
 - ExecuteSql